Federico Faruffini: Mature work

-In 1863 he was invited to send a group of watercolours to the Société des Aquarellistes in Brussels and he was nominated for several official positions in Italy.
+In 1863 he was invited to send a group of watercolors to the Société des Aquarellistes in Brussels, and he was nominated for several official positions in Italy.
 His best-known work, The Reader: Clara (1864; Galleria d'Arte Moderna, Milan), was followed by the less successful Virgin Being Sacrificed to the River Nile (1865; Rome, Galleria Nazionale d'Arte Moderna), one of his few paintings of exotic subject-matter.